adunstan3/287-final-project/README.md

 - Class size and student:faculty ratio [source](https://tinyurl.com/yxmxat7k)

 ### Fun facts found so far
+- Book Prices:
     - The most expensive required book this semester was a 402 dollar biochem textbook
-- The class with the most required books was classics 095 with 11 required books
+    - The class with the most required books was Classics 095 with 11 required books
-- The most expensive class to take was human development 263, with 491 dollars of required books
+    - The most expensive class to take was Human Development 263, with 491 dollars of required books
     - The total money the school asked all students to pay for books was $4,069,907.61
     - The school asked the average student to spend on books was $355.67
 - There are a lot of "offered" classes that are completely empty.
 The average class size for Fall 2020 semseter was .1 students per class
 - After cleaning and merging class data for the last 5 years I found:
     - The average maximum capacity for a class is 33.08